swapUnibaAcademy/E-Mealio-Sustainable-Recipes-Chat-Agent/README.md

-# 🌱E-Mealio: A Chat Agent for Sustainable Recipe Suggestions
+# 🌱E-Mealio: A Chat Agent for Sustainable Recipes Suggestions

 A project by **Antonio Raffaele Iacovazzi** for the *Master’s Thesis in Computer Science*
 **Goal**: Develop a chat-based agent that helps users adopt sustainable food habits.